trailofbits/BTIGhidra/DEMO.md

 ![analysis options window with Decompiler Parameter ID checked](resources/analysisParameterID.png)

+Running Decompiler Parameter ID is important because the current type inference algorithm relies on a priori knowledge of where parameters for a given function are stored.

 ### Exploring the Binary

 To prove that the inference algorithm is actually doing something, feel free to explore the binary at this time.